Eat Peanut Butter

 Americans spend almost $800 million a year on peanut butter so it’s obvious that we enjoy it.

-Should you stop eating peanut butter?
+Should you stop eating it?

-Regular peanut butter?
+Regular?
 No. Companies like Jif, Skippy, and Peter Pan took delicious, yummy peanut butter and added sugar and hydrogenated fats.

 The answer is…